 Muscle tightening (noun)

 Tummy tucks can tighten the lining of your stomach muscles, in addition to removing extra skin and fat.

 My plastic surgeon said I only required a limited tuck since he would not need to tighten my abdominal muscles, only remove the excess skin and reposition the belly button. - Lotus5

 Pain pump (noun)

-The pain pump does the opposite of it's name.
-It pumps medicine to your abdominal muscles to take away the pain.
-The pump on the outside is filled with several days worth of anesthetic that slowly drips onto the sore areas.
-Sometimes, this helps take away the need for other pain medications.
+The pain pump sends medicine to your stomach muscles to take away the pain.
+The pump on the outside of your body is filled with several days worth of anesthetic that slowly drips into the sore areas.
+Sometimes, this helps reduce the need for other pain medications.

 My PS offered a pain pump during my surgery.
 He said it helps numb the area for the first 3-4 days and will reduce the amount of pain. - youngmomof4

 Was advised to stop wearing compression at 6 wks PO and allowed to start running for exercise. - Gracey

 A facility where patients go after the procedure to recover in privacy for a few days.
 Typically these facilities, which are staffed with nurses and trained caretakers who offer 24 hour care, are for people who have traveled to a different state or country for their surgery.

 One of the big concerns many people have before tummy tucks is whether the scar will be visible and where it will be.
 Most people want their surgeon to place the scar low enough so that you won't see it under a bathing suit.